-The Operating Partnership paid aggregate leasing commissions of approximately \$591,000, \$571,000 and \$734,000 during the years ended December 31, 2002, 2001 and 2000, respectively, to a firm controlled by Mr. Raymond A. Ritchey's brother.
-Mr. Ritchey is an Executive Vice President of the Operating Partnership.
-Substantially all of these payments were made by two joint ventures in which the Operating Partnership had a 50% interest.
-The terms of the related agreement are at least as favorable to the Operating Partnership as arrangements with other brokers in comparable markets.
+The Company paid aggregate leasing commissions of approximately \$591,000, \$571,000 and \$734,000 during the years ended December 31, 2002, 2001 and 2000, respectively, to a firm controlled by Mr. Raymond A. Ritchey's brother.
+Mr. Ritchey is an Executive Vice President at the Company.
+Substantially all of these payments were made by two joint ventures in which the Company has a 50% interest.
+The terms of the related agreement are at least as favorable to the Company as arrangements with other brokers in comparable markets.

 Mr. Martin Turchin, a director of the Company, is a non-executive/non-director Vice Chairman of Insignia.
-Through an arrangement with Insignia that has been in place since 1985, Turchin & Associates, an affiliate of Mr. Turchin, participates in brokerage activities for which Insignia is retained as leasing agent, some of which involve leases for space within buildings owned by the Operating Partnership.
-For the years ended December 31, 2002, 2001, and 2000, Turchin & Associates has advised the Operating Partnership that it has received approximately \$116,000, \$943,000 and \$437,000, respectively, from Insignia attributable to properties owned by the Operating Partnership.
-Of this amount, \$0.7 million is in conjunction with funds that the Operating Partnership owed to Insignia related to the acquisition of 280 Park Avenue.
-The total amount that was paid to Turchin & Associates, excluding amounts paid related to obligations assumed in connection with the acquisition of 280 Park Avenue, represents approximately 4.83% of the total amount paid to Insignia by the Operating Partnership since the date Mr. Turchin became a director of the Company in 1997.
-Pursuant to its arrangement with Insignia, Turchin & Associates has confirmed to the Operating Partnership that it is paid on the same basis with respect to properties owned by the Operating Partnership as it is with respect to properties of Insignia.
-Mr. Turchin does not participate in any discussions or other activities relating to the Operating Partnership's contractual arrangements with Insignia either in his capacity as a member of the Company's Board of Directors or as a Vice Chairman of Insignia.
+Through an arrangement with Insignia that has been in place since 1985, Turchin &

+Associates, an affiliate of Mr. Turchin, participates in brokerage activities for which Insignia is retained as leasing agent, some of which involve leases for space within buildings owned by the Company.
+For the years ended December 31, 2002, 2001 and 2000, Turchin & Associates has advised the Company that it has received approximately \$116,000, \$943,000 and \$437,000, respectively, from Insignia attributable to properties owned by the Company.
+Of this amount, \$0.7 million is in conjunction with funds that the Company owed to Insignia related to the acquisition of 280 Park Avenue.
+The total amount that was paid to Turchin & Associates, excluding amounts paid related to obligations assumed in connection with the acquisition of 280 Park Avenue, represents approximately 4.83% of the total amount paid to Insignia by the Company since the date Mr. Turchin became a director of the Company in 1997.
+Pursuant to its arrangement with Insignia, Turchin & Associates has confirmed to the Company that it is paid on the same basis with respect to properties owned by the Company as it is with respect to properties owned by other clients of Insignia.
+Mr. Turchin does not participate in any discussions or other activities relating to the Company's contractual arrangements with Insignia either in his capacity as a member of the Company's Board of Directors or as a Vice Chairman of Insignia.